kubevela/kubevela/docs/en/cue/status.md

-# Advanced Features
+# Status Write Back

-By using CUE as encapsulation method, some advanced features such as status write back could be easily achieved.
+This documentation will explain how to achieve status write back by using CUE templates in definition objects.

 ## Health Check